MayoCalc / Blog / Tech

 Ergonomics and Typing Speed

 Your physical setup directly affects both your speed ceiling and your long-term hand health.
-Poor ergonomics do not just slow you down; they can cause repetitive strain injuries (RSI) that sideline you entirely.
+Poor ergonomics don't just slow you down; they can cause repetitive strain injuries (RSI) that sideline you entirely.

 Keyboard height.
 Your forearms should be roughly parallel to the floor, with elbows at about 90 degrees.
-If your keyboard is too high, you will extend your wrists upward, which creates strain and limits finger agility.
+If your keyboard is too high, you'll extend your wrists upward, which creates strain and limits finger agility.

 If you spend long hours at a keyboard, managing your total screen time is also important for overall health.
 The Screen Time Calculator can help you track your daily usage, and our screen time guide covers the health effects and mitigation strategies.